 Just how can we define these terms, and when is it appropriate to use each of them?
 Here are some of the most commonly-used language proficiency labels and when they should or should not be applied:

 The term native speaker is equal to that of “mother tongue,” and it is generally safe to use these two terms interchangeably.

 Merriam-Webster defines the adjective “fluent” in reference to language as “capable of using a language easily and accurately.”
-It’s important to note that while a fluent speaker may be nearly perfect, he may require more conscious concentration when speaking and may not have the same spontaneity as a native speaker when it comes to idioms and similar terms and phrases.
+It’s important to note that while a fluent speaker may be nearly perfect, they may require more conscious concentration when speaking and may not have the same spontaneity as a native speaker when it comes to idioms and similar terms and phrases.

 Turning back to the dictionary, “proficient” is defined as “well advanced in an occupation, art, or branch of knowledge.”

 In terms of language, the “proficient” label can therefore be seen as referring to a speaker who, while very skilled in the use of a language, uses the language with greater formality and less familiarity than a native or fluent speaker.